Obstetrics & Gynaecology Registrar

 DoctorJobs Ireland is a medical recruitment agency, recruiting doctors for contract and locum roles in public & private hospitals across Ireland.

-We are currently seeking applications for Obstetrics & Gynaecology Registrars in the West of Ireland.
+We are currently seeking applications for Obstetrics & Gynaecology Registrars for a Hospital in the South of Ireland.

 This is an excellent opportunity to progress your career while working directly for a highly respected hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.